HYBRID LAWS, National and International

 The Savannah is a hybrid breed and some states ban them or have restrictions what generation you can have in your state.
 This page will guide you in the best of my knowledge to be accurate, but please always check your state, county and city laws to make sure if you want to purchase a Savannah that it is legal to own a Savannah where you live.

-Illegal USA states and areas to own a Savannah;
+LAWS in the USA states and areas to own a Savannah/Serval;

 Alaska Department of Fish & Game